Listen to the Story

 It doesn’t end here, recently McDonald’s partnered with the BTS, and the ARMY of this widely famous band went gaga over it.
 In addition to the food, the themed merchandise included everything from clothes to laptop slips to keychains!

-Celebrity collaborations have made a roaring impact in driving restaurant traffic even in a challenging year for McDonald’s.
-Even in the pandemic year, the company generated revenues of $ 19.2 bn for FY 2020, a decrease of 10.1% YoY.
+Celebrity collaborations have made a roaring impact in driving restaurant traffic but 2020 had been a challenging year for McDonald’s as well.
+The company generated revenues of $ 19.2 bn for FY 2020, a decrease of 10.1% YoY.

 As per McDonald’s annual report: the Company was well-positioned to effectively navigate such challenging circumstances because of our operating model, our focus on running great restaurants, and our many competitive strengths, including our formidable, Drive-Thru presence.
 We also were well positioned due to the significant investments we’ve made in recent years to develop our digital and delivery capabilities, which proved to be a boon throughout the pandemic.